Home

 All about Hawaiite and Oolite Properties

 Know all about Hawaiite and Oolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Oolite belongs to Sedimentary Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Oolite is Clastic or Non-Clastic.
 Hawaiite appears Dull and Soft and Oolite appears Rounded and Rough.
-The luster of Hawaiite is not available while that of Oolite is pearly to shiny.
+The luster of Hawaiite is while that of Oolite is pearly to shiny.
 Hawaiite is available in black, brown, light to dark grey colors whereas Oolite is available in black, blue, brown, cream, green, grey, pink, red, silver, white, yellow colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Oolite are creating artwork, jewelry, used in aquariums.

 Compare Igneous Rocks